kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## How Lexicons Work

-Each word carries a score.
+Each word carries a score
-Scores sum across documents.
+Scores sum across documents
 Thresholds define labels

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.